marcodalessandro76/MPPI/README.md

 from the folder where the package is installed.
 The root of the documentation is located in the file `/package_dir/sphinx_build/html/index.html`

-## Features
-The package is composed by several module each of which contains one ore more classes:

-- __InputFiles__ : create and manage input files for pw.x program of the QuantumEspresso package and for Yambo.
-- __Calculators__ : prepare and run a single QuantumESPRESSO or Yambo computation.
-- __Datasets__ : organize and run several computations for both QuantumESPRESSO and Yambo.
-- __Parsers__ : classes to extract data from the output files and database QuantumESPRESSO and Yambo.
-- __Utilities__ : collect some useful low-level functions used by the other modules of the package.
-- __Models__ : implement some physical models.
-Actually the module contains one tool to deal with gaussian pulses and and one to analyze the time dynamics of a two-level-system.

 ## Tutorials and examples
 We provide many jupyter notebooks that show the functionality of each module of the package.